 Receiving your Refund:

 Direct deposit to your bank account is the most convenient way to receive your student account refunds.
-Set up a direct deposit through your Enterprise Account via Self-Service under the Finances tab.
+Set up a direct deposit through your Enterprise Account via Workday under View All Apps and Finances.
 Otherwise, a paper check will be issued.
 If your address is incorrect, a request to update your contact information can be sent to Anderson Central from your AU campus email.

 Parent PLUS Loans: